 If you're overwhelmed, start with these three actions today:

-1. Check your current authentication across any provider that sends email for you using Aboutmy.email.
+- Check your current authentication across every provider you use using AboutMyEmail.

-2. Contact your email service provider about their Microsoft compliance
+- Contact your email service provider about their Microsoft compliance.

-3. Set up DMARC monitoring (even at p=none) to see who's sending as you.
-If you use something like Cloudflare this could be as simple as 1-click.
+- Set up DMARC monitoring even at p=none to see who is sending as you.
+If you use a DNS provider like Cloudflare, this can be a one-click setup.

 The Bottom Line

-Microsoft's new requirements aren't just bureaucracy—they're about making email safer for everyone.
-By implementing proper authentication, you're not just avoiding rejection; you're building trust with your recipients and protecting your brand.
+Microsoft's new requirements are about making email safer for everyone.
+By implementing proper authentication, you avoid rejection, build trust with recipients, and protect your brand.

 Need help?
 Most email service providers offer authentication setup assistance.
-Don't wait until the last minute to ask for help.
+Do not wait until the last minute to ask for help.
 If you're a Bento customer, you can book a call anytime to step through it.